Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Woolooware-Burraneer has 72 active public transport stops, served by 28 routes.
-These offer 2,668 weekly passenger trips.
-Residents are typically 125 meters from the nearest stop.
+Woolooware - Burraneer has 72 active public transport stops offering a mix of train and bus services.
+These stops are served by 28 individual routes, collectively facilitating 2,668 weekly passenger trips.
+Transport accessibility is rated excellent with residents typically located 125 meters from the nearest stop.

-Service frequency averages 381 daily trips across all routes, equating to approximately 37 weekly trips per stop.
+Service frequency averages 381 trips per day across all routes, equating to approximately 37 weekly trips per stop.

 Frequently Asked Questions - Transport